lakshmanchintala/portal_poc/README.md

 # portal_poc
-poc developed using bootstrap, angularjs.
+Proof of Concept developed using bootstrap, angularjs 1.

+User Name to login to portal: technician or admin